MyGit-001/Spring-Security/README.md

 ## 🔑 Session-Based Authentication
 Where info is stored: On the server.

 How it works:
-You log in → server creates a session (like a locker with your info). \
+* You log in → server creates a session with a session ID and stores your info in its memory \
-Server gives your browser a cookie with a session ID (like a locker key). \
+* Server gives your browser a cookie with a session ID. \
-Every request you make includes that cookie → server looks up your session.
+* ***Every request you make includes that cookie and is sent back to Server***. \
+* The server looks up the session ID in its memory and says, “Oh, that’s you, you’re authenticated.”

 Pros: Simple, widely used, works well for traditional web apps. \
 Cons: Server must keep track of every session → can be heavy for large-scale apps. \